The Best Cameras for Kids and Teens

 A young boy taking a picture of his parents for a story about the best cameras for kids and teens.

-The Fujifilm Instax Mini comes in several pastel colors, is easy to hold and instantly spits out a small 2×3 print.
-They have great accessories including little albums and a camera bag and fun filters for the lens.
-The built-in-flash isn’t very powerful, but this is a great camera for outside daytime pictures.
-The film can get a little expensive as your child photographer will want to take lots of pictures!
+The Fujifilm Instax Mini 12 comes in several pastel colors, is easy to hold, and instantly spits out a small 2×3 print.
+The accessories are great — little albums, a camera bag, fun filters for the lens.
+The built-in flash isn’t very powerful, but this is a wonderful camera for outside daytime pictures.
+Fair warning: the film can get expensive fast because your child photographer will want to take lots of pictures!

 Picture of a polaroid camera for a story about the best cameras for kids and teens.